ethandom/SainSmart5VUSBRelayDriver/README.md

 cd kmod
 make

-If successful you should see:
+If successful you should see a file:

-usbrelay.ko
+relay_driver.ko

 ### 3.2 User-space tool